biocorecrg/RNAseq_course_2019/README.md

   * SALMON
 * SAM / BAM formats (play with samtools)
 * How to explore BAM files (e.g., using NCBI Genome Workbench https://www.ncbi.nlm.nih.gov/tools/gbench/tutorial6/; UCSC browser https://genome.ucsc.edu/goldenPath/help/bam.html - which http server can be used in the class for this?)
+* Make bigwig-files from BAMs and load into GenomeBrowser

+I suggest to move Genome Browser here to show its major functionality and to look at BAM and bigwig files.
+It can be ok to expand it to Day 3.
+Maybe, move SALMON to Day 3 and compare alignments from STAR ans SALMON using statistics on mapping and looking at bigwig-files in the borwser?

 ### Day 3
 * DESeq2: import data from STAR and SALMON